 Dr. Lizzie Hill

-Lizzie is President of the European Society of Sleep Technologists and a member of the Executive Committee of the British Sleep Society.
+Lizzie is President of the European Society of Sleep Technologists and Education Lead of the British Sleep Society.

 Heeze, The Netherlands